Siko91/AspectOrientedProgrammingInJavaScript/readme.md

  - example2.js :
     - wrapping an object to handle logging when any of it's methods are called;
     - (super easy to use but **not as easy** to implement)

+ - example3.js :
+    - wrapping an object to handle timing of when it's methods are called.
+(2 methods shouldnt be called too close in time to each other)
+    - (super easy to use but **not as easy** to implement)